 Believing that a vision alone will build your business

 While a good idea is a great start it doesn't make a successful business.
-In order to set up on your own and make a real go of it you'll need a solid business strategy.
+To set up on your own and make a real go of it you'll need a solid business strategy.

 'Be a fantastic realist and accept that your current vision might not be the vision that is needed in the end,' says Georgie Nightingall, founder of Trigger Conversations.

-Feeling dissatisfied and unconnected with the conversations she was having Georgie started to run conversation events in London to awaken curiosity, inspire aliveness and remind people to simply be real.
+Feeling dissatisfied and unconnected with the conversations she was having Georgie started to run conversation events in London.
 The first event had 21 attendees, the second 45 and third 60.
-Two years on, Trigger has engineered more than 4,000 stimulating and meaningful conversations with over 1,200 people at 55 events and workshops for individuals and corporates.
+Three years on, Trigger has engineered more than 6,000 meaningful conversations at more than 100 events for individuals and corporates.